 - Sonoma County Fire Relief »

 COAD is additionally encouraging supporting our local economy by purchasing gift cards from local restaurants and to support your local Community Based Organizations who provide local support services, as well.

-During emergencies, hundreds of community non-profit agencies do an incredible job supporting people in need in our county.
-We’re hearing from residents that they’d like to donate funds to help with the work.
+During emergencies, hundreds of community nonprofit agencies do an incredible job supporting people in need in our county.
+We are hearing from residents that they would like to donate funds to help with the work.

-To help with the work, we encourage you to donate what you can to your favorite local non-profit or one of following organizations that provide grants and funding to local non-profits and community members.
+To help with the work, we encourage you to donate what you can to your favorite local nonprofit or one of the following organizations that provide grants and funding to local nonprofits and community members.

-- United Way of the Wine Country, unitedwaywinecountry.org/donate
+- United Way of the Wine Country, unitedwaywinecountry.org/individuals

 Donate online or by check, or make a gift of stocks and securities.

 Give to the regional COVID-19 Coronavirus Regional Response Fund.